AlexanLiakou/SwiftEarn-project/README.md

 -----General Info-----

-	This project is a simple multi-page template used to display an example of a tropical hotel's homepage.
+	This project is a simple webpage template used to display an example of a financial firm's homepage.

 -----Technical Info-----